Hustle Punch

 Hustle Punch (ハッスルパンチ) is a Japanese adventure anime series created by Yasuji Mori and produced by Toei Animation.
-Its 26 episodes were aired on November 1, 1965, to April 25, 1966, on TV Asahi.
+Its 26 episodes were aired on November 1, 1965, to April 25, 1966, on NET.

 Plot

 The plot involves the adventures of three friends, Punch (a bear), Touch (a mouse), and Bun (a weasel), who all live in a scrapyard by themselves.
-Each episode has the three main characters stop the evil plans of Professor Garigari, a wolf who wants to build his own city over their hometown, including the scrapyard.
+Each episode has the three main characters stop the evil plans of Doctor Galigari, a wolf who wants to build his own city over their hometown, including the scrapyard.